-Tracy Armstrong is a member of the Employment Law team at Wilentz.
+Tracy Armstrong is a member of the Employment Law and the Cannabis Law teams at Wilentz.
 She has over 25 years’ experience representing employers across industry sectors in all aspects of federal and state labor and employment law.

 An experienced litigator, Ms. Armstrong brings strategic insight to both the legal and commercial ramifications of complex and dynamic employment law concerns involving: the New Jersey Law Against Discrimination (LAD), the Conscientious Employee Protection Act (CEPA), the Fair Labor Standards Act (FLSA), New Jersey Wage Payment laws, the Family Medical Leave Act (FMLA), the New Jersey Family Leave Act (NJFLA), the Americans with Disabilities Act (ADA) and the Age Discrimination in Employment Act (ADEA) and other employment laws and regulations.
 Her extensive experience appearing before regulatory boards (such as the Wage and Hour Board and Department of Unemployment) informs her understanding and her approach as a trusted legal advisor to her clients, helping them navigate compliance with all applicable laws.